hashicorp/vault-plugin-database-oracle/README.md

 3.  **Commit the new file.** After you're done, `changie` will create a new YAML file in the `.changie/unreleased` directory.
 Commit this file along with your other code changes before submitting your pull request.

+## Terraform Bootstrap

+This repo contains some terraform config in the `bootstrap/terraform` directory to bootstrap a complete Vault and Oracle test environment in AWS.
+It will provision and automatically configure all necessary infrastructure and dependencies for testing the Vault Database Secrets Engine for Oracle.

+The environment consists of an Oracle RDS instance and an EC2 instance running Vault, pre-configured to communicate with each other.

+### Prerequisites

+- Terraform v1.0+
+- AWS CLI configured and authenticated

+### Usage

+1. **Configure Variables**: Create a `terraform.tfvars` file in the `bootstrap/terraform` directory to specify your Vault license:

+    ```
+    # terraform.tfvars
+    vault_license = "YOUR_VAULT_ENTERPRISE_LICENSE"
+    ```

+    Alternatively, specify the Vault license via the environment:

+    ```
+    export TF_VAR_vault_licent=YOUR_VAULT_ENTERPRISE_LICENSE
+    ```

+2. **Deploy**: Run the following commands in the `bootstrap/terraform` directory:

+    ```
+    terraform init
+    terraform apply
+    ```

+    Review the plan and enter `yes` to approve.
+The public IP and ssh information of the Vault server will be an output for further testing.

+3. **Connect via ssh**: Run the ssh command output by the terraform run to login to the ec2 instance.
+Once connected, perform any tests or run the following commands:

+    Read dynamic creds:
+    ```
+    vault read database/creds/test
+    ```

+    Read static creds:
+    ```
+    vault read database/static-creds/static-role-0
+    vault write -f database/rotate-role/static-role-0
+    vault read database/static-creds/static-role-0
+    ```

+4. **Teardown**: When you are finished, destroy all resources to avoid ongoing AWS costs.

+    ```
+    terraform destroy
+    ```